arribejudy0401/we-travel/README.md

 # We Travel

-https://wetravel-philippines.netlify.app/ is a responsive travelling website that is developed using HTML, CSS and JavaScript.
+[We Travel](https://wetravel-philippines.netlify.app/) is a responsive travelling website that is developed using HTML, CSS and JavaScript.